LavalleeAdamLab/MealTimeMS/README.md

 3. Simulating data acquisition of a MS experiment.
 ___

-###Creating and using a MealTimeMS parameter file
+### Creating and using a MealTimeMS parameter file
 1. In commandline, run `MealTimeMS.exe -p <workplace directory>`
 2. A parameter file would be generated in the *<workplace directory>* named MealTimeMS.template.params

+Most parameters are will be explained below.
+However, please note that a coefficient file (*RTCalcCoefficient*) of a trained RTCalc model will be required.
+The file could be generated with TPP, and the unit used in the training should be in seconds.
+The training is beyond the scope of this project.
+A new RTCalc Coefficient file is required for an experiment using a different column type and liquid chromatography gradient.
 ___

-###Training the classifier for MealTimeMS
+### Training the classifier for MealTimeMS
 This command trains the classifier and generates a logistic regression classifier coefficient file.
 `MealTimeMS.exe -train <workPlaceDirectory> <MS2 file> <Protein Fasta database> <Comet parameter file>` The trained coefficient file will be titled "*.ClassifierCoefficient.txt", located in the output folder you specified in the workplace directory.
 ___

-###Setting up and running data acquisition simulation with MealTimeMS
+### Setting up and running data acquisition simulation with MealTimeMS
 There are 4 exclusion methods to choose from:
 0: No Exclusion.
 1: MealTimeMS.
 2: Heuristic exclusion.
 3: CombinedExclusion
 Indicate the desired exclusion method in the MealTimeMS.params file, under the *ExclusionMethod* parameter.
 Fill in the other parameters.
 Note a LogisRegressionClassiferSavedCoefficient file is required to run MealTimeMS or CombinedExclusion.

-####Setup specification for the *ExperimentParameters* section in the MealTimeMS.params file for each exclusion method:
+#### Setup specification for the *ExperimentParameters* section in the MealTimeMS.params file for each exclusion method:
 0. No Exclusion: Leave the *ExperimentParameters* as it is or set as -1, the values will not be used
 1. MealTimeMS: ppmTolerance, retentionTimeWindowSize, and LogisticRegressionDecisionThreshold are required.
 2. Heuristic exclusion: ppmTolerance, retentionTimeWindowSize, XCorr_Threshold, NumDBThreshold required.
 3. CombinedExclusion: All *ExperimentParameters* required.

 Note: Only one exclusion method can be run at a time.
-However, is multiple values for a parameter is provided, eg:
+However, if multiple values for a parameter is provided, eg:
 `ppmTolerance = 5.0,10.0`
 `retentionTimeWindow = 1.0,2.0`
 The software will run all combinations of the parameters (4 simulations in this case) using the specified exclusion method.

-####Starting the program
+#### Starting the program
 Run the program with the following command:
 `MealTimeMS.exe -run [options] <workPlaceDirectory> <paramsFile>`

 Options:
--l [Info|Debug]  #A defaults to Info
+-l [Info|Debug]  #Defaults to Info
 -r [int] # a positive integer r specifying the frequency of simulation progress reporting.
-Reports after progressing every r ms2 spectra.
+Program displays a message after progressing every r ms2 spectra.

-####After the program finishes
+#### After the program finishes
 After the program finishes, there will be several files and sub-folders inside the output folder with your specified Experiment Name:
 *ExperimentName_Summary.txt: A tsv containing the information of the simulation, namely the percentage of MS2 spectra used/excluded, and the number of proteins identified
 *ExperimentName_PeptideRTTime.txt: If *No Exclusion* exclusion method was selected, a list of peptide with their observed retention time (minutes) is generated.
-Can be used in Special Simulation.
+Can be used in Special Simulation, see special simulation section.
 *preExperimentFiles folder: Inside the folder contains several files that can be reused as Precomputed Files to reduce the overhead of the program, see section below.
 ___

-###Precomputed Files
+### Precomputed Files
 Before a simulation, MealTimeMS takes a while to generate some files necessary for the simulation such as retention time prediction of peptides.
 The result of these processes are the same when you re-run the program using different exclusion methods, so we can reuse some of the files to skip these processes.
 You can provide the below three files in the MealTimeMS.params file after you have already run the program once before.